 Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

-In this blog post, we break down the current housing prices in Abu Dhabi, recent price trends, and what you can expect over the coming years.
+In this blog post, we look at current housing prices in Abu Dhabi, recent price growth, neighborhood trends and the likely property price forecast for Abu Dhabi in 2026 and beyond.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Abu Dhabi.